You guys know by now how much I love my black hutch.

-It lives right next to my black hutch.
+In our old eat-in kitchen, the white hutch lived right next to my black hutch.

-Why do we have two hutches?
+Why we had two hutches?

 Here's the story:

 My mom's side of the family has an old farmhouse that has been passed down generation after generation.
 The last person I remember actually living there was my great grandfather.
-When my grandfather and grandmother inherited it they travelled back and forth between their home and the farmhouse (~3.5 hours).
+When my grandfather and grandmother inherited it they traveled back and forth between their home and the farmhouse (~3.5 hours).
 My grandfather kept cattle on the land and was really happy being a farmer of sorts.
 My grandmother kept the farmhouse in tip top shape.
 I have so many wonderful memories of staying and playing at the farm!

 Today the farmhouse is the responsibility of my mom and aunts and uncle.
 One day it will be my and my brother's responsibility, as well as that of our cousins.